-Looking for a distinctive, one-of-a-kind wood table with loads of artisan style and a small price tag?
-See my latest build: a DIY Restoration Hardware Inspired Farmhouse Wood Table…. with Salvage Grey Wash Finish and Bolted Plank Top – less than $200.00 to make!
+Looking for a distinctive, one-of-a-kind wood table with loads of farmhouse style and a small price tag?
+See my latest build: a DIY Restoration Hardware Inspired Farmhouse Table with Salvage Grey Wash Finish and Bolted Plank Top!
+It cost less than $200.00 to make!

 I combined two popular RH table styles, the rectangular X-base Table and the Brickmaker’s Table, to come up with this distinctive innovative design: an X-base bottom with an industrial bolted plank table top!